WuphonsReach/blog/_posts/2019/2019-05-06-wow-HolyPriestLeveling.markdown

 - I find it difficult to hit "mouse 4" versus "mouse 5" reliably (while not moving the mouse), therefore all spells are duplicated across both keys in VuhDo.
 And I only put spells there which are not time-critical.
 - Most of the regular keys that also have a "shift" variant are done via macros.
 This helps save on bar slots.
 See the [Holy Fire / Smite](#holy-fire--smite) macro for an example.
-- The "G" key is good for instant-cast targeted spells with long cool-downs.
+- The "G" key is good for instant-cast spells with long cool-downs where you place a target marker on the floor.
 It's far enough away from WASD not to be hit by accident, but close enough to hit while running with the W-key held down.
+- Spells like "Holy Word: Serenity" get mouse-over macros so that they can be used with raid/party frame UI elements.

 ## WeakAuras2